IZAR23537/CarND-Advanced-Lane-Lines-P4/writeup.md

 #### 1. Describing how I used color transforms and gradients  to create a thresholded binary image.

-I used a combination of color and gradient thresholds to generate a binary image (this step is going through from the 8th to the 24th code cell in the IPhyton notebook.)
+I used a combination of color and gradient thresholds to generate a binary image (this step is going through from the 8th to the 26th code cell in the IPhyton notebook.)

 Here's an example of a gradient binary image:
 ![alt text][image4]

-I used HLS, RGB, LUV and Gray colorspaces and their channels to create different thresholded binary images that I can use for the image combination.
+I used HLS, RGB, LUV, LAB and Gray colorspaces and their channels to create different thresholded binary images that I can use for the image combination.
 Here are a few examples:

 ![alt text][image5]
 ![alt text][image6]
+![alt text][image7]

 The final output for this step:

-![alt text][image7]
+![alt text][image8]

-For this image, I ended up using X oriented gradient, RGB and LUV colorspace images.
+For this image, I ended up using X oriented gradient, RGB, LAB and LUV colorspace images.

 #### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.